 We haven’t used this app for booking tours, but have heard that it’s easy to use.

 Klook is one of our favorite apps to find discounted tickets to attractions, transportation, food, and SIM cards.
-It’s available in over 100 countries so you’re bound to find an activity to experience.
+It’s available in over 100 countries, especially in Asia, so you’re bound to find an activity to experience.

 The app also has all of your reservations and receipts.

 We used this app several times in Vietnam.
-For example, when we were in Danang, we purchased tickets to Ba Na Hills theme park, Danang Wonders theme park, and reserved a car transport to/from Ba Na Hills.
+For example, when we were in Danang, we purchased tickets to Ba Na Hills theme park and Danang Wonders theme park, and reserved a car transport to/from Ba Na Hills.
 The process was seamless.

 Best Vietnam Travel Apps for Chatting

-We like to use Messenger to ask questions directly to the restaurants.
+We like to use Messenger to ask questions or make a reservation directly to the restaurants.
 Depending on the restaurant, you can also place a direct food order through Messenger.

-Restaurants will include their direct phone number, Messenger handle, and Zalo phone number in their contact information.
+Restaurants and other service companies will include their direct phone number, Messenger handle, and Zalo phone number in their contact information.

 Unfortunately, the app is in Vietnamese and there isn’t a Google Translate option.
 The best way to resolve this issue is to copy and paste messages into Google Translate.